-We will share our experience on how to translate correctly, how to accept translations, how to design translations correctly, how to deliver quality translations.
-This translation tips will be useful for students, prospective translators and other stakeholders.
+We will share our experience on how to translate properly, how to make an accurate translation, how to accept translations, how to design translations correctly, how to deliver high-quality translations to your clients.
+These translation tips will be useful for students, prospective translators and other translation industry stakeholders.

 Actually, any translation agency is willing to pay a higher rate for translation work on one condition, i.e. that the translated text is professional, without errors and beautiful, well-formed.
 If the editor has to read and edit the text several times, you may not even dream of higher rates!

 It is in the translator’s interest to deliver high-quality work as fast as possible, as the translation agency then is willing to pay more for it.
 Please fully read the translation guidelines to ensure our translation cooperation is as successful as possible!

 - Translation of the document into a foreign language (translation): A complete reproduction of the original text in a foreign language, preserving the nuances of the language without unnecessarily shortening the text.

 - Original of the translation (original): A document to be translated into another language.